proy19/CovidVaccinationForm/README.md

 # CovidVaccinationForm
-A health care registration form for a Vaccination program using C Programming Language (Class Project)
+A health care registration form for a Vaccination program using C Programming Language (Class Project).

 Features:
 - collect patient data and store them in a c structure
 - using various functions/methos to calculate patient's age and generate a unique registration code